Planet Earth: the iconic skateboard brand founded by Chris Miller

 "I wasn't happy with some of the images in skateboarding, and I wanted to do something different," remembers Chris.

-He came upon the idea of starting a new line of products at a company called H-Street.
+He came up with the idea of starting a new line of products at a company called H-Street.

 H-Street was run by Mike Ternasky and Tony Magnusson and had encountered a great deal of success as a new startup company.